mongator/documentation/mandango/behaviors.rst

 Behaviors
 =========

-The behaviors are one of the best things of Mandango.
+The behaviors are one of the best things of Mongator.
 They are just extensions, but to be used in classes **independently** instead in all the document classes, which is a great advantage.

 What can a behavior do?
-All that an extension can, but translated to the Mandango's language:
+All that an extension can, but translated to the Mongator's language:

 .. hint::
   * Change (add/edit/remove) config classes (mapping):